About the Press

 The first book the Press published was Victor Sears’s New Teeth for Old in 1949.
 Other early titles include Of Medicine, Hospitals, and Doctors (Richards, 1953), The Administration of Public Education in Utah (Paulsen, 1950), and The Bird Life of the Great Salt Lake (Behle, 1958).

-In 1950 the Press joined with the Department of Anthropology to begin producing a series of monographs, The University of Utah Anthropological Papers (UUAP).
+In 1950 the Press joined with the Department of Anthropology to begin producing a series of monographs, the University of Utah Anthropological Papers (UUAP).
 New titles continue to be added to this series.

 The Press has also attracted writers who have gone on to very successful careers.

-Eleanor Ross Taylor, who published her poetry volume Days Going/ Days Coming Back with the Press in 1991, received the 2010 Ruth Lily Poetry Prize for lifetime achievement, and another poet, Jane Springer, whose Dear, Blackbird won the Press’s Agha Shahid Ali Poetry Prize in 2006, won the Whiting Writers Award in 2010.
+Eleanor Ross Taylor, who published her poetry volume Days Going/ Days Coming Back with the Press in 1991, received the 2010 Ruth Lily Poetry Prize for lifetime achievement, and Jane Springer, whose Dear, Blackbird won the Press’s Agha Shahid Ali Poetry Prize in 2006, won the Whiting Writers Award in 2010.

-Novelist Mark Spragg launched his career with the Press in 1999 with Where Rivers Change Direction; he has since gone on to write successful novels, including An Unfinished Life, which became a film starring Robert Redbord.
+Novelist Mark Spragg launched his career with the Press in 1999 with Where Rivers Change Direction; he has since gone on to write successful novels, including An Unfinished Life, which became a film starring Robert Redford.